-Prof. Kaiser stated that “Complete isotopic labelling of all nucleosides was only achieved by using the rich growth media from Silantes.”
+Prof. Kaiser stated that “Complete isotopic labeling of all nucleosides was only achieved by using the rich growth media from Silantes.”

 The cell culture NAIL-MS method developed by Prof. Kaiser allows insights into human tRNA/rRNA modification dynamics in-vivo by feeding the model organism with stable isotopologues as nutrients.
-The resulting isotope labelled nucleic acids are digested into nucleosides and then analyzed by triple quadrupole mass spectrometry.
-In an example study, HEK293 cells were fed with isotopically labelled adenine and uridine.
+The resulting isotope labeled nucleic acids are digested into nucleosides and then analyzed by triple quadrupole mass spectrometry.
+In an example study, HEK293 cells were fed with isotopically labeled adenine and uridine.

 The Kaiser Method

-According to Prof. Kaiser, complete isotopic labelling is critical if a biosynthetic stable isotope labelled internal standard (SILIS) is used.
-Complete labelling of all nucleosides was achieved with the Silantes 13C and 15N rich growth medium.
+According to Prof. Kaiser, complete isotopic labeling is critical if a biosynthetic stable isotope labeled internal standard (SILIS) is used.
+Complete labeling of all nucleosides was achieved with the Silantes 13C and 15N rich growth medium.